 This is a 9 week internship.
 A minimum commitment of 24 hours a week is required.
 Applicants should be familiar with legal issues that impact immigrants and refugees.
 Proficiency in Spanish is preferred but not required.
 The internship is unpaid, but we are happy to work with your school for you to receive credit.

 Send a cover letter and resume to [email protected].
 Your cover letter should describe why you are interested in the fellowship and what you hope to learn.
 It should also include one reference.

 Institutional Advancement - Communications Intern

-The communications intern will work under the Communications Coordinator.
-They will help produce marketing materials, one-sheets and flyers that showcase the programs of CCANO, and assist with ordering marketing materials.
-Intern will also assist in the creation of social media posts, both in the gathering of media and info, as well as copy writing.
+The communications intern will work under the Communications Manager.
+They will help produce marketing materials, assist in the creation of blog posts, and assist in the creation of social media content and posts, both in the gathering of media and info, as well as copy writing.
 Other duties as assigned.
 Intern should have good professional interpersonal skills, knowledge of social media and current social media trends, the ability to write well and clearly, excellent grammar and experience with Microsoft Word/Publisher.
 Should have own transportation.
 Candidate must be a college student.
 This is an unpaid internship.

 Schedule: Flexible, must be available between 8:30 am and 4 pm Monday, Wednesday, Friday for between 10 – 15 hours per week.
 A minimum of 3 month commitment is required.